AssemblyScript/website/src/runtime.md

 ### Class layout

-Class fields are layed out similar to C structs, sequentially and without packing.
+Class fields are laid out similarly to C structs, sequentially and without packing.
 Each field is aligned to its type's native alignment, potentially leaving padding in between.
-If a class has the `@unmanaged` decorator, it effectively only describes a region of memory as if it was a struct, does not utilize a managed header, is not garbage collected, and can be used with `heap.free`.
+If a class has the `@unmanaged` decorator, it effectively only describes a region of memory as if it were a struct that does not utilize a managed header, is not garbage collected, and can be used with `heap.free`.
 Managed classes with a managed header cannot be manually freed, and managed and unmanaged classes cannot be mixed (e.g. extend from each other).

 Standard library data types use the following layouts: